pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 We plan to side-step these two main problems by having packetized payments, and keep the payments very small w/regards to average channel capacity.
 Further more we will not have atomic payments, in the sense that if one intermediary host drops out, the money is "stuck" at the hop prior to that one.
+In order to penalize the host in question, and know which host went rogue in the first place, we will use clamshell routing where the sender of the payment is essentially orchestrating everything along the entire route.

 At all times the money in transit is completely at stake.
 It is a trusted setup in that sense, as every node along the route can take the money and run.
 We